lnquy/cron/README.md

   -h    Print help then exit
   -locale string
-        Output description in which locale (default "en") -v    Print app version then exit
+        Output description in which locale (default "en") -print-all
+        Also print all the lines which is not a valid cron -v    Print app version then exit
   -verbose
         Output description in verbose format